mjpavlik/mjpavlik.github.io/_pages/cv.md

 Producing Precarity: The coercive logic of non-enforcement. _Dissertation book project_

-On satellite data use in political experiments. _With Alex Coppock, Graeme Blair, & Luke Sanford_

 On missing NGO data in International Relations. _With Sarah Bush and Jennifer Hadden_

 [Selected] Analysis & General Audience